Jim Stolze: Leadership

 Together with the European Commission he created a program called "Ideas from Europe" (2015).
-On this platform aspiring entrepreneurs from 28 member states joined together to see how their business ideas could have a positive impact on society.
+On this platform aspiring entrepreneurs from 28 member states joined to see how their business ideas could have a positive impact on society.

-In 2016 Jim Stolze was asked by former Vice-President of the European Commission Neelie Kroes and Prince Constantijn of the Netherlands to create a festival of match making between startups, investors, corporates and developers.
-As a result his Startup Fest Europe organized a tour where leaders like Tim Cook (Apple), Eric Schmidt (Alphabet), Travis Kalanick (Uber) and Chris Anderson (Wired) met with aspiring European startups.
+In 2016 Jim Stolze was asked by former vice-president of the European Commission Neelie Kroes and Prince Constantijn of the Netherlands to create a festival of match making between startups, investors, corporates and developers.
+As a result, his Startup Fest Europe organized a tour where leaders like Tim Cook (Apple), Eric Schmidt (Alphabet), Travis Kalanick (Uber) and Chris Anderson (Wired) met with aspiring European startups.

 In 2018 he shared the stage with Barack Obama, Marshall Goldsmith and Michaela DePrince during a seminar in Amsterdam where over 3000 people gathered to get leadership advice from the former president and a diverse group of thought leaders.

 Artificial intelligence

 A faculty member of Singularity University, Stolze is considered to be a techno-optimist.
 As a researcher he contributed to the Asilomar Conference on Beneficial AI offering the Dutch translation of the 23 principles.